You need quantitative research data, conducted on a statistically significant sample to get the most informative results for your business.

 Primary quantitative research yields results that are objective, statistical, and unbiased.
 These results are often used as benchmarks.

-As we just described, quantitative research collects numerical data.
+The difference between quantitative and qualitative research is quantitative research collects numerical data.
 It is statistical and structured, and its results are objective and conclusive.

 Qualitative research collects non-numerical data to gain insights.
 It is performed with the goal of gaining a deeper understanding of a topic, issue, or problem from an individual perspective.
 Data is meant to describe rather than predict.
 Information is gathered through focus groups, observation, and open-ended survey questions.